Coherent Fluctuations in Noisy Mesoscopic Systems, the Open Quantum SSEP and Free Probability: Introduction

 The structure of the paper is as follows.
-In section \ref{sec:Reminder-on-the} we recall the main properties of Q-SSEP and explain the scaling limit.
-Sections \ref{sec:Bulk-vs-Boundary} and \ref{sec:Scaling-limit-with} are concerned with the formulation of the dynamical equations of the correlation functions of the open Q-SSEP in the scaling limit.
-Finally, section \ref{sec:Q-SSEP-and-free} explains why the connected correlation functions in Q-SSEP show the structure of free cumulants.
-Furthermore, we use this observation to construct the steady state solution recursively.
+Section \ref{sec:general_picture} provides heuristic arguments that show why the fluctuations of spatial coherences in generic mesoscopic systems could be appropriately described within free probability theory.
+In section \ref{sec:free_probability} we give a small introduction to the subject of free probability and in particular explain the relevance of crossing and non-crossing partitions.
+Section \ref{sec:Q-SSEP} deals with the toy model Q-SSEP.
+In \ref{subsec:intro_Q-SSEP} we recall the main properties of Q-SSEP.
+Sections \ref{subsec:Bulk-vs-Boundary} and \ref{subsec:open_boundary_scaling_limit} are concerned with the formulation of the dynamical equations of the correlation functions of the open Q-SSEP in the diffusive scaling limit.
+Finally, sections \ref{subsec:free_cumulants_in_qssep} explains how to identify free cumulants within Q-SSEP.
+And \ref{subsec:steady_state_solution} explain how the relation to free cumulants can be used to find a simple steady state solution.
 Details and proofs are given in a few appendices.
+In particular, \ref{app:non-crossing_partitions} and \ref{app:derivation-connected-correlations} constitute the major derivations of the free probability structure in Q-SSEP.